coderetreat/coderetreat.org/_setup_steps/windows-git.md

 It also comes with *Git Bash*, a terminal application that works a bit better with commandline tools that are made for Linux, such as `node`, `mvn` or `git` itself.
 If you've picked a language where we recommend *Visual Studio Code*, we'll get back to this later as we integrate it into your editor!

 To install `git`, visit the link in the *TLDR* section.
 If in doubt, get the **64bit** version.
 You can also install *GitHub Desktop* if you'd like to have a more visual way of using `git`.
 Despite the name, it can be used with any `git` repository, not just those hosted on *GitHub*.

+To verify that everything is working, open *Git Bash* and type `git --version`, which should look something like this:

+<TODO>INSERT SCREENSHOT OF GIT BASH WITH GIT VERSION</TODO>